 Drop out the bottom of the exhalation into silent darkness, last few days before and first couple of day of period

 Stay here float in emptiness not knowing, trust, just be.
-Pause at bottom of exhalation.
+Here in the Pause at bottom of exhalation.

 Winter (Water element) is the most ‘yin’ time of the year.
 Meaning it’s the best time to withdraw from excessive activity, to sleep more, eat more, slow down instructions and spend more time in self-enquiry.

 Traditional Chinese Medicine focuses on the Bladder and kidney meridian and organs during winter and the Water element.
 According to Michael Hetherington, The kidneys, in Oriental medicine, are one of the most important organs and energies of our system for the kidneys store the vital energy, known as Jing Qi.
 Jing Qi is our most potent essence of energy that trickles out throughout our lifetime to bring us a long life.
 When we run out of Qi, we die because this vital life energy has run out.
 We can easily and prematurely use up this Qi through excessive activity, excessive stress, worry, drugs, alcohol, stimulants, addictive behaviors and by generally not taking enough time out to relax and regenerate.
 This is what the winter energy is all about -to take time out to replenish and regenerate so that when the other seasons come around, we have a healthy source of energy to work with.